 The Court is of the view that, while its determination of the applicable law must focus on the period from 1965 to 1968, this will not prevent it, particularly when customary rules are at issue, from considering the evolution of the law on self-determination since the adoption of the Charter of the United Nations and of resolution 1514 (XV) of 14 December 1960 … Indeed, State practice and opinio juris, i.e. the acceptance of that practice as law (Article 38 of the Statute of the Court), are consolidated and confirmed gradually over time.
 The Court may also rely on legal instruments which postdate the period in question, when those instruments confirm or interpret preexisting rules or principles.

-In other words, it didn’t ask if the transfer was legal under customary international law as it existed in 1968.
-Rather, it examined if the U.K.’s actions would have been considered kosher today.
+In other words, the World Court didn’t ask if the transfer was legal under customary international law as it existed in 1968.
+Rather, it asked whether the U.K.’s actions would have been considered kosher under the law as it exists today.

 Second, they said: